Lisburn & Castlereagh City Council's Centenary Programme

 We know there are wonderful people in our communities who were born 100 years ago.
 We want to recognise these special people, find out more about their lives and present them with a Centenary gift.

 The Mayor would like to hear from residents who were born on or before the year 1921 to celebrate 100 years of their life.
 To submit a name please call The Mayors Office on 028 9244 7331 or email email@example.com

 To hear more about the programme and our first Centanarian Doreen McKee, please CLICK HERE.

 So far, we have also given out Centenary Coins to various individuals including Anne Watson, Annie Irwin, Elizabeth Jess, Kathleen Chapman, Mary-Jane McCrory, William Berry and William Reid.

 The Irish Linen Centre and Lisburn Museum (ILCLM) has opened an online exhibition as part of its virtual museum to mark the Northern Ireland Centenary.

 To do the tour, please CLICK HERE.

 In addition to recognising our older citizens in our society, we also want to recognise new life as part of the Centenary.

-Parents who reside in the Lisburn & Castlereagh City Council area and register the birth of their baby at Lagan Valley Island in May 2021 will be able to receive a commemorative Centenary teddy bear.
+Parents who reside in the Lisburn & Castlereagh City Council area and register the birth of their baby at Lagan Valley Island from May - August 2021 will be able to receive a commemorative Centenary teddy bear.
 Details on how to get your bear will be given to you upon registration.